Auto Insurance – What it means and why you need it!

 This coverage is the amount of dollars (in thousands) that your policy will pay when you damage someone else’s property with your vehicle.
 This can be someone’s car, fence, pole, sign, garage door, etc.

 The state minimum requirements for the state of Colorado are 25/50/15.
 This coverage is a joke.
 If you cause an accident and only have $25,000 to cover the other person’s bodily injury, hospital bills, therapy, medications, etc. you are in a world of trouble when the final bill comes in.
 If they have to take an ambulance to the hospital, have an emergency room visit, x-rays, pain meds etc., it is going to cost WAY more than this!
 If you had this coverage and hit any vehicle that costs more than $15,000, which most do, you will not have enough to cover the damages on their vehicle either.
 Guess where they get the other money required to pay for all of that?
 Any guesses?
 YOU.
 Your personal assets, home, bank accounts, wages (sometimes for the rest of your life), and whatever else they can take from you.
-They WILL sue you.
-You WILL live a miserable life.
-So, educate yourself and make wise choices to ensure you and the person you hit will be ok.
+They can sue you.
+You could live a miserable life.
+So, educate yourself and make wise choices to ensure you, your family and the person you collide with will be taken care of.
 Doing anything less than this is just silly.

 The following vehicles are the most stolen vehicles in CO.
 If you own one of these, your insurance rates will be higher, because the possibility of needing to file a theft claim are higher.